plasticine/amaze-pre-commit/README.md

 # This repo probably should have been a blog post?

-Enforced, opinionated language formatting is the best thing since sliced bread.
+Enforced, opinionated code formatting is the best thing since sliced bread.
 Arguing, debating and changing formatting semantics is whatever the opposite of sliced bread is.

 Don’t get me wrong however — code formatting _is_ important — it’s the debating of it that’s not.
 Everyone will have their own personal preferences anyway, none of which really matter.
 Better to give up and make a machine do it.